 Sometimes we can get tired of waiting for God to work, and we decide to take matters into our own hands.
 After all, we might be thinking something like, “Maybe God is going to fulfill his promise through my creative problem-solving.”
 But as is often the case, this type of solution turns out not to solve anything.
 That is exactly what we see happening with Abraham and Sarah.
 God had promised Abraham that he was going to give Abraham a son, but this didn’t seem to be happening and his wife, Sarah, kept

 getting older and older.
 This is what happened in chapter sixteen.

 We can only imagine the disappointment, frustration, or anger Sarah may have been experiencing.
 God had promised to give her husband a kid, and she just wasn’t getting pregnant.
 What was she to do?
 In her case, she took matters into her own hands and told Abraham to have a baby with her servant Hagar.

 But this didn’t fix it.
 Sure, God gave Hagar a baby, but that wasn’t what God had in mind.
 And really, how could it be?
 Abraham had a wife, and God promised him a child.
-Surely He meant the child to come from his wife.
+Surely God meant the child to come from Sarah.

 Narrowing and Expanding